Best Cymbal Stacks for Metal 2026

 - • The 'vintage' finish can be more prone to scratching and patina development.

-- • The 'full' sound might be overwhelming for very subtle, nuanced playing styles.
+- • The short sustain might be restrictive for some playing styles.

 Zultan 12" Dark Matter Splatter Staxx